klimbeta/klimbeta/docs/reference/Route/RouteDifficulty/RouteIntensity.md

         - Measurement
         - Pressure(++)
             - ShoeSize
-        - MovementNameList of Movements which rely totally on LoadingSurfaceSize
+        - MovementNameList of Movements which rely totally on RouteSurfaceSize
             - SmearMovement
                 - HandSmear
                 - FootSmear